 When I get asked the same question repeatedly about a game, I’ll stick it and its answer here in the FAQ section.
 Obviously not all games will have a FAQ, but it’s always a good idea to check here first if you have any issues regarding a specific game.

 A brief opinion on the quality of the game.
 Not all games have a review here, and some have only a few pluses and minuses or a general comment.

 Note that ratings take into account the system the game is on.
 I don’t expect the graphics, music, sound, and so forth to be better than the system is capable of handling.
-So, as an example, an NES game can score high for graphics even though they are only 16 colors, simply because that’s all the NES can handle so they couldn’t physically be any better.
+So, as an example, an NES game can score high for graphics even though it is only 16 colors, simply because that’s all the NES can handle so those games couldn’t physically be any better.